QuickBooks Blog

 • Issuing common stock: Par value is a dollar amount used to allocate dollars to the common stock category.
 Custom Furniture’s common stock balance is $20,000.

-• Posting additional paid-in capital: Additional paid-in capital is the amount of money shareholders invest greater than the common stock balance.
+• Posting additional paid-in capital: Additional paid-in capital is the amount of money shareholders invest that exceeds the common stock balance.
 The additional paid-in capital balance is $15,000.

 Balance sheet sample